miguelzeph/interview-questions/index.md

 - Do you know if the company provide any training in the beginning?  could you explain to me please?

-- What would be my tasks for this position? could you explain to me please?
+- What would be my tasks for this position? could you explain it to me please?

 - Where is located/situated the company?